Zionism: The Balfour Declaration and World War I

-World War I Period

-While there were 85,000 Jews Jews living in Palestine in 1914, that number went down to 56,000 by 1917.
+While there were 85,000 Jews living in Palestine in 1914, that number went down to 56,000 by 1917.
 The Arab population also suffered greatly during this time.
-When Turkey entered the war on Germany's side in October 1914, tens of thousands of Russian Jews became enemy citizens, and many opted to leave rather than become Ottoman citizens and be subject to conscription.
+When the Ottoman Empire entered the war on Germany's side in October 1914, tens of thousands of Russian Jews became enemy citizens, and many opted to leave rather than become Ottoman citizens subject to conscription.
 This gave the Ottomans an opportunity to suppress the Zionist movement.
-The war also had a negative effect on trade in Yishuv.
+Ottoman requisitions, ostensibly to support the war effort, disproportionately affected Jewish communities, including confiscating all their weapons.
 On January 17, 1914, the Ottomans announced, with no prior warning, that all foreign nationals must immediately board a ship in Jaffa to be taken to Alexandria.
-In April 1917, the Ottomans orders all Jews to leave Jaffa.
-In October 1917, after the Ottomans discovered that Nili had been giving intelligence to the British, they arrested people at random and imposed a curfew as collective punishment.
-Most Zionists came to the conclusion that there was no hope of change under the Ottomans and therefore supported the British conquest of Palestine, and they viewed the British as redeemers.
+In October 1917, after the Ottomans discovered that Nili, a Jewish spy ring, had been giving intelligence to the British, they arrested people at random and imposed a curfew as collective punishment.
+Most Zionists came to the conclusion that there was no hope of change under the Ottomans and therefore supported the British conquest of Palestine, and viewed the British as redeemers.

 At the start of World War I, the Zionist leadership attempted to persuade the British government of the benefits of sponsoring a Jewish colony in Palestine.
 Their main initial success was in establishing a lobbying group centered around the Rothschild family, largely driven by Chaim Weizmann.
 In the 1917 Balfour Declaration, Britain declared its support for "the establishment in Palestine of a national home for the Jewish people".
 The declaration was largely motivated by war-time considerations and antisemitic preconceptions about the putative influence Jews had on the Tsarist government and in the shaping of American policy.
 Though his decision was also motivated by religious convictions, (Note: "The irony here is in the now well-documented understanding that Lord Balfour was himself deeply religious and that his thinking on the projected post-World War 1 fate of Palestine was influenced by his expectations of the fulfullment of biblical prophecy.
 What disappointed Balfour, Hechler and Kook was that the secular Jewish settlers of British Mandate Palestine did not see divine Providence at work in international affairs.")
 Balfour himself had passed the Aliens Act 1905, which aimed to keep Eastern European Jews out of Britain.
 (Note: Brian Klug states that "Keeping Jews out of Britain and packing them off to Palestine were just two sides of the same antisemitic coin") More decisive were Britain's colonial and imperial geopolitical goals in the region, specifically in retaining control over the Suez Canal by establishing a pro-British state in the region.
-Weizmann's role in obtaining the Balfour Declaration led to his election as the Zionist movement's leader.
-He remained in that role until 1948, and then was elected as the first President of Israel after the nation gained independence.